 Within recent time, Keya has been nominated “Best Female Vocalist” for the Chicago Music Awards.
 She has also constructed a team-up event with the White Sox & the National Alopecia Areata Foundation on September 27th, 2019 to bring awareness and donation to the cause and more profound research on Alopecia.
 She also plans to release new music by the end of 2019.

 “LISTEN TO YOUR CONSCIENCE.
 IF YOU’RE SUPPOSED TO BE GOING RIGHT, BUT YOUR CONSCIENCE IS SAYING GO LEFT, LISTEN TO THAT.
-FOR ME, GOD IS MY CONSCIENCE, SO I LISTEN TO THAT.
+FOR ME, GOD IS MY CONSCIENCE.
 TRUST IN YOURSELF.
 TRUST IN YOUR GUT.
 THE THINGS THAT WE’RE GREAT AT, I FEEL THAT THOSE ARE OUR GIFTS.”